-MGUS is usually found by chance, often during a blood test carried out for some other reason.
+MGUS is usually found during a blood test carried out for some other reason.
 It doesn't usually cause any symptoms.

-Occasionally people with MGUS have numbness or tingling in their hands and feet, or problems with their balance.
-This may be due to damage to nerves caused by the paraprotein in the blood.
+Occasionally, people with MGUS have numbness or tingling in their hands and feet, or problems with their balance.
+This may be due to damage to nerves (peripheral neuropathy) caused by the paraprotein in the blood.

-If these symptoms are troublesome or get worse you may be referred to a neurologist, who is a specialist in the nervous system.
+If these symptoms are troublesome, or get worse, you may be referred to a neurologist (a doctor who specialises in conditions of the nervous system).

-You will be usually be seen by a haematologist, who is a specialist in blood disorders.
-Your specialist may do a physical examination and ask you questions about your general health.
+You will be usually be seen by a haematologist (a doctor who specialises in treating blood disorders).
+The haematologist may examine you and ask you questions about your general health.

 You will usually have blood and urine tests.
-Your haematologist may also advise you to have other tests to rule out more serious conditions, such as myeloma or lymphoma.
-These tests may include x-rays, scans and occasionally a bone marrow test.
+Your haematologist may also advise you to have other tests to check for myeloma or lymphoma.
+These tests may include x-rays, scans and, occasionally, a bone marrow test.
 The bone marrow is where blood cells are made and develop until they’re ready to go into the blood.

-Not everyone will need to have these and your haematologist will advise you on what tests are appropriate for you.
+Not everyone will need to have these tests and your haematologist will advise you on which are appropriate for you.

-A blood test known as serum protein electrophoresis to diagnose MGUS.
+You have a blood test called serum protein electrophoresis to diagnose MGUS.
 This test is also used to check on MGUS.
 This test measures the type and amount of paraprotein produced by the plasma cells.

-You will also have a test to check the number of different types of blood cells (full blood count), to make sure your bone marrow is working well.
+You will also have a test to check the number of different types of blood cells (full blood count).
+This is to make sure your bone marrow is working well

-You will be asked to give samples of your urine, which will be checked for the paraprotein.
+You will be asked to give samples of your urine, which will be checked for paraproteins.

-Some people may have a number of x-rays taken of different bones in the body (called a skeletal survey).
-This is to rule out any damage to the bones, which may be linked with myeloma.
+Some people may have x-rays taken of different bones in the body.
+This is to check for damage to the bones, which can be caused by myeloma.

 Bone marrow sample

-You may feel bruised after having a sample of bone marrow taken, and have an ache for a few days after the test.
+You may feel bruised after having a sample of bone marrow taken, and have an ache for a few days.
 This can be eased with mild painkillers.

 Treatment and follow-up for MGUS